 Welcome to the wonderful world of Cloverbuds!
 4-H volunteers, start here to gain a better understanding of working with Cloverbuds, our youngest 4-H'ers.
 The four videos in this 4-H volunteer training series are designed to support you in working with Cloverbuds (youth in grades K-2, typically 5-8 year-olds).

-Watch the Cloverbud training videos
+Watch the cloverbud training videos

 Chaperones provide leadership and supervision for youth during away-from-home experiences.
 This training covers roles, expectations, and best practices when chaperoning young people on trips, retreats, and events.